oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     >Note: APEX Assistant responds with a query as shown in the above screenshot.

 5. Next, let’s adjust the query so that the highest count appears at the top.
-Enter the below prompt and press enter:
+Enter the following prompt and press Enter.

     >Prompt 2:
     >Show highest count at the top.